- What is Copywriting?

-To make your push copywriting conversational, you can use a blend of formal and informal tone.
-You can create your brand reputation by adding human elements in your copywriting.
+To make your push copywriting conversational, you can use a blend of formal and informal tones.
+You can create your brand reputation by adding human elements to your copywriting.

-Check out some push message examples that create human touch while urging users to communicate back.
+Check out the push messages below that have human touch while urging users to communicate back.

 - Knock!
 Knock!
 Want to help us?
 Review us here!

 - Ho!
 Ho!
 Ho!
 What are you doing this Christmas?

 - Howdy?
 Want to look at the discounts we are offering right now?